Corruption in Equatorial Guinea: Teodorin Obiang

 The U.S. Department of Justice has accused Teodorin of carrying out "corruption schemes" and charging businesses illegal commissions.
 It has further charged him with extorting France's Isoroy, Spain's ABM, and Italy's Agroforestal.
 "He threatened timber companies, among them Isoroy and ABM, that refused to meet his payment demands", according to the charge.
-One Spanish businessmen told El Pais in 2013 that he and his business partners had run several firms in Malabo and Bata between 2009 and 2011, and simply to meet with Teodorín at his house in Paris to make necessary arrangements required payment of a so-called "intentions royalty" of 40,000 to 100,000 euros.
+One Spanish businessman told El Pais in 2013 that he and his business partners had run several firms in Malabo and Bata between 2009 and 2011, and simply to meet with Teodorín at his house in Paris to make necessary arrangements, required payment of a so-called "intentions royalty" of 40,000 to 100,000 euros.
 Also, the government compelled foreign businessmen to leave machinery behind when they were done with it so that the government could keep it.
 "If you don't accept," said the businessman, "you know that you will end up in the Black Beach prison."

 Another Spanish businessman, who supervised ABM's operations in Equatorial Guinea from 1995 to 1997, said Teodorín "would call us to come to his office, which meant wearing a suit and tie.
 He would keep you waiting for five hours and then appear wearing shorts.
 He would then tell you how much he wanted you to pay him, and that you had a week to do so, saying: 'If you don't pay, we will confiscate the machinery and give your concession to the Chinese.'
 We had to flee the country.
 He was demanding millions.
 The only ones who stayed were those who paid him."
 Yet another Spanish firm, which was forced to work with a local company on whose board of directors Teodorin sat, "had to pay commissions at every stage of the way" and was confronted "with permits and other obstacles"; after the firm had filled a warehouse with timber, one member of the firm was arrested and imprisoned on trumped-up charges of rape, apparently a standard way of treating foreign businesspeople.
 "He caught malaria and had a fever. ...
 In return for being allowed to leave, he had to agree to leave all his money and the timber warehouse behind."

 As of March 2014, Roberto Berardi, an Italian businessman who partnered with Teodorin in a construction company, was serving a 28-month sentence in Bata prison after being found guilty on charges of misappropriation brought by Teodorin; Bernardi has said "he was unjustly jailed after he demanded explanations from Teodorin for their company, Eloba Construccion S.A., being named in the U.S. investigation against the vice-president."